IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 ## Introduction

 CSCD 396 will provide students with an introduction to building solutions in Azure, Microsoft's Cloud Solution.
-This course will help prepare student's for Microsoft's Certifcation Exam AZ-204.
+This course will help prepare students for Microsoft's Certifcation Exam AZ-204.

 We will cover practical examples that focus on the use of cloud bases services in Azure over advanced programming concepts.